OsaidM/CohortDataStrucuters/README.md

 - [ ] [Master the Coding Interview: Data Structures + Algorithms](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms/?ranMID=39197&ranEAID=JVFxdTr9V80&ranSiteID=JVFxdTr9V80-5_PRAc7T6QYDqQwnyYdtaw&utm_source=aff-campaign&LSNPUBID=JVFxdTr9V80&utm_medium=udemyads)

-** download link for the course and it's not legal btw 😋, but hey do you care ? **
+** download link for the course and it's not legal btw 😋, but again if you can afford it buy it or else you are gonna Stick with me 😊. **

 - [ ] [Master the Coding Interview: Data Structures + Algorithms](https://udemydownload.com/master-the-coding-interview-data-structures-algorithms/)